trapp823/agrAnalysis/README.md

 # agrAnalysis
-Using shapefiles created in QGIS with HTP Geoprocessor plugin, extract and analyze plot-by-plot raster data from drone imaging of agricultural research fields.
+Using shapefiles created in QGIS with HTP Map Creator plugin, extract and analyze plot-by-plot raster data from drone imaging of agricultural research fields.
 #
 Scripts to prepare image and plot information for Shapefile creation in QGIS: